sol1/icingaweb2-module-netbox/README.md

 #### Proxy
 Proxy server ip, hostname, port combo in the format `proxy.example.com:1234`

+#### Link Services/Contacts
+For Object that link to Services and Contacts toggle the linking.

 ### Example sync of devices to hosts

 1. Add an "Import Source" with an API token, with name "Netbox devices".